 This article is part one of a multi-part series uncovering the benefits of attaching title.
-For part two of the series, be sure to subscribe to Qualia Insight to receive the latest articles straight to your inbox.
+For part two of the series, “Why Attaching Title is The Path to Profitability” click here.
+Or to see the full series click here.

 Over the past 5 years, real estate technology companies have exploded in growth.
 Funding to real estate tech startups quadrupled between 2015 and 2019 with more than $8.9 billion invested globally in 2019 alone.

 In the residential real estate space, many of these well-funded technology companies are racing to build the ultimate end-to-end home buying experience for consumers.
 Real estate tech businesses that burgeoned in the early 2000s (think Zillow and realtor.com®) paved the way by opening up digital home search options for consumers.
 Now, these dominant players and newly-funded incumbents are aiming to deliver the same transparency and digital ease for consumers from home search all the way through closing.

 And as funding toward new real estate startups grows, the race to get there is fiercely competitive.

 Attaching closing services: the next frontier for real estate technology companies

 The industry has taken impressive strides toward offering digital options for consumers during the homebuying process.
 Today, 93% of home buyers search for their home online and nearly half of homebuyers complete the entire mortgage application process online.